 Recognition Year – recognition status is verified each academic year after a program has first been recognized.
 The recognition year is updated to the current academic year when that verification process is completed.

-Provisional – programs entering the recognition process for the first time in 2020-21 and 2021-22 without an in-person consultation have “provisional” after the recognition status.
+Provisional – programs entering the recognition process for the first time without an in-person consultation have “provisional” after the recognition status.
 This confirms that the program documentation submitted meets the standards for recognition but that it may be operating under local constraints due to the pandemic.